 So far Sarah has created 33 blog entries.

 Life can be hectic.
 Work, errands, hospital appointments, housework.
 One week rolls into another, the months go by...
 But life is too short to sort socks!
 It’s time to Get Together and make a stand!
-October is Breast Cancer Awareness Month, and Flat Friends UK is putting the spotlight on the importance of friendship in life, before and after mastectomy.
-You [...]
+Flat Friends UK is putting the spotlight on the importance of friendship in life, before and after mastectomy.
+You could hold a bake sale, have a [...]

 We all appreciate the help and support of friends when times are tough, and coping with treatments for breast cancer is no exception.
 So when its all over and life gradually returns to its new normal, it's nice to be able to say thank you to all those who helped make a difference.
 Which is exactly what Mary-Anne Darlow did [...]